Plastic bag ban: Taiwan

 In January 2003, Taiwan banned the free distribution of lightweight plastic bags.
 The ban prevented the owners of department stores, shopping malls, hypermarkets, convenience stores, fast food restaurants and regular restaurants from providing free plastic bags to their customers.
 Many stores have replaced plastic with recycled paper boxes.
 In 2006, however, the administration decided to begin allowing free plastic bags to be offered by food service operators.
 In February 2018, Taiwan announced plans to ban plastic bags in varying degrees, banned for in-store use by 2019, certain stores prohibited from offering bags by 2020, price increases starting 2025, then 2030 blanket ban of single-use plastic bags, as well as single-use utensils and containers.

+Thailand

+Thailand banned all free single-use plastics in 2020, including plastic bags.

 Europe

 European Union

 In November 2013, the European Commission published a proposal aiming to reduce the consumption of lightweight (thickness below 50 microns) plastic carrier bags.
 Under the proposal, EU member states can choose the most appropriate measures to discourage the use of plastic bags.

-On 29 April 2015 the European Parliament passed Directive 2015/720 to reduce plastic bag use by 50% by 2017 and 80% by 2019.
+On 29 April 2015 the European Parliament passed Directive 2015/720, aiming to reduce plastic bag use by 50% by 2017 and 80% by 2019.